Gestures of Light, Traces of Self

 - Collective presence

-It can also be part of a broader constellation of interactive pieces, such as those within [Temple Playgrounds].
+[Lightpaint] sits at the crossroads of digital installation, live A/V performance, and participatory practice.
+The performance can be part of a broader constellation of interactive pieces, such as those within [Temple Playgrounds], a collective doing research into embodied, interactive rituals.

 [Lightpaint] integrated with dia de Muertos Offering at Conseil de Arts de Montreal